rgreenblatt/multi_hop/write_up.md

 I heavily used Claude Code for this project, especially for writing the code for generating datasets and for plotting.
 Probably the uplift on this exact project was pretty substantial (like 3x), though I wouldn't have done this project without current AI tools.
+I didn't use AI for writing this post.